apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     The FinalProcessor will issue an error response (new error code: ZTHROTTLEDOP) for these undigested requests.
     The intent is for the clients not to retry them immediately.
     When set to 0, no requests will be throttled.
 The default is 0.

+* *learner.closeSocketAsync*
+    (Jave system property only: **learner.closeSocketAsync**)
+    When enabled, a learner will close the quorum socket asynchronously.
+This is useful for TLS connections where closing a socket might take a long time, block the shutdown process, potentially delay a new leader election, and leave the quorum unavailabe.
+Closing the socket asynchronously avoids blocking the shutdown process despite the long socket closing time and a new leader election can be started while the socket being closed.
+The default is false.

 <a name="sc_clusterOptions"></a>